piyo1977/hello-world/README.md

 # hello-world
 practice

-Hi, there.
+--deleted--
 practicing git.
 to be able to use pull request.
+Added

+change made in masatakaharada.